Terror attacks: Why is Ghana less affected than its neighbors? | DW | 20.07.2021

-Good governance and an active civil society spare Ghana from militia attacks than their neighboring countries are faced with.
+Good governance and an active civil society spare Ghana from the militia attacks that the neighboring countries are faced with.
 According to experts, democratic processes are well in place in the West African country.

-Ghana — although surrounded by terror-hit countries — appears at forst glance to have been largely spared from terrorist attacks.
+Ghana — although surrounded by terror-hit countries — appears at first glance to have been largely spared from terrorist attacks.

 What lies behind Ghana's positive security scenario?

-Ghana has not necessarily been spared from terror, said Emmanuel Bombande, a conflict-resolution and development professional in Ghana's capital Accra.
+Ghana has not necessarily been spared from terror, Emmanuel Bombande, a conflict-resolution and development professional in Ghana's capital, Accra, told DW.

-"But it is true that there have been no terrorist attacks," Bombande told DW, adding that Ghana is not immune from terrorist attacks and therefore can not become complacent.
+"But it is true that there have been no terrorist attacks," Bombande said, adding that Ghana is not immune from terrorist attacks and therefore can not become complacent.

-"One important element [...] is a very active citizen's engagement to speak out on all issues that can become the ground for entry of terrorist acitivies and terrorist attacks."
+"One important element ... is a very active citizen's engagement to speak out on all issues that can become the ground for entry of terrorist activities and terrorist attacks."

-In this regard, the active role of civil society in carrying along the people to the type of political discours is important, said Bombande.
+In this regard, the active role of civil society in carrying along the people to the type of political discourse is important, Bombande said.

-He recognized the importance of the role played by Ghana's media, which is oftentimes critical of the government and on the receiving end of harrassment by some government officials.
+He recognized the importance of the role played by Ghana's media, which is oftentimes critical of the government and on the receiving end of harassment by some government officials.

-"The capacity to bring the state to recognize that everywhere on its sovereign territory we must have the presence of the state not as military presence but the capacity of good governance beginning at local level," the Ghanain expert told DW.
+"The capacity to bring the state to recognize that, everywhere on its sovereign territory, we must have the presence of the state, not as military presence, but the capacity of good governance beginning at local level," he said.

-Luckily, Ghana shows religious tolerance, Bombarde claimed, refering to intermarriage between Christians and Muslims and a good understanding between religious leaders.
+Ghana shows religious tolerance, Bombande claimed, referring to intermarriage between Christians and Muslims and a good understanding between religious leaders.

-These have become positive constructs that can be build upon, he said.
+These have become positive constructs that can be built upon, he said.

 Nevertheless, Ghana is not perfect, Bombande said.
 Ongoing efforts, the recognition of accountability and a functioning parliament is vital.